AR2L/omeka-facets-plugin/Readme.md

 ## Description

 Plugin for Omeka Classic.
-Once installed and active, allows to insert a Facets block made of option dropdown boxes containing available metadata values extracted from browsing context
+Once installed and active, allows to insert a Facets block made of option dropdown boxes containing available metadata values extracted from browsing context.
+Works for both Items and Collections.

 Settings allow to choose the hook to be used, which elements use for search refinement, whether to ignore single entries, sorting order for values.